ballerina-attic/module-ballerina-runtime/README.md

 This module provides functions to interact with the Ballerina runtime and the runtime invocation context.

-For more information go to [The Runtime Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/runtime/).
+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).

 ## `Issues` and `Projects`